 Proposal (no consensus):

-If this enhancement is pre-configured, it replaces the RSRP-based SynchRefUE selection only for P6 and P6’ priority case.
+If pre-configured, the mechanism given below replaces the RSRP-based SynchRefUE selection only for P6 and P6’ priority case.

-For the prioritization among references of the same priority for P6/P6’ independent UE, UEs select the lowest SLSS ID SynchRefUE among the SyncRefUEs with RSRP>threshold.
+For the prioritization among references of the same priority for P6/P6’ UE, UEs select the lowest SLSS ID SynchRefUE among the SyncRefUEs with RSRP>threshold.

 Email discussion proposal:

-A UE having active sidelink communication and valid SyncRef source (e.g. above a (pre)configured threshold) does not re-select an asynchronous SyncRef source with same priority and higher RSRP for its transmission timing.
+When a UE has an active sidelink communication and valid SyncRef source, the UE does not re-select an asynchronous SyncRef source with same priority and higher RSRP.

+FFS whether this applies or not to P6/P6’